SlyTed/ngx-pipes-toolkit/README.md

 #### Min by

-Returns the item with the smallest value of an array of object based on one of their numeric property
+Returns the item with the smallest value of an array of object based on one of their `number`, parsable `string` or `Date` property

 ```typescript
 const users = [